Amazon: marketplace guide

 In 2020, Amazon started a process to standardize clothing sizes, with the goal to improve its customers' experience.
 To find out what sizes can be used, and how, check out the Clothing size standards article on Amazon's Seller Central.

-To handle a return initiated by the customer directly on Amazon, go to Orders, Manage returns on Amazon's Seller Central.
+To handle a return initiated by the customer directly on Amazon, you can either:

 ChannelEngine can retrieve two VAT-related reports from Amazon.
 The first one is generated hourly by Amazon, but ChannelEngine retrieves it according to the following criteria: